Ensemble Transport Adaptive Importance Sampling: Preliminaries

 \subsection{Particle filters and resamplers}

-In several applications, data must be assimilated in an ``online'' fashion, with up to date observations of the studied system being made available on a regular basis.
-In these contexts, such as in weather forecasting or oceanography, data is incorporated using a filtering methodology.
-One popular filtering method is the particle filter, the first of which was dubbed the Bootstrap filter\cite{gordon1993novel}.
-In this method, a set of weighted particles is used to represent the posterior distribution.
-The positions of the particles are updated using the model dynamics.
-Then, when more observations are made available, the relative weights of the particles are updated to take account of this data, using Bayes' formula.
-Other filtering methods, such as the Kalman filter\cite{kalman1960new} and ensemble Kalman filter\cite{evensen1994sequential}, have also been developed which are often used within the data assimilation community.

-One advantage of the particle filter is that there are convergence results for this method as the number of particles is increased.
-One downside is that the required ensemble size increases quickly with dimension, making it difficult to use in high-dimensional problems.
-Another downside is that the effective sample size decreases at each iteration, resulting in degeneration of the approximation of the posterior.
-One way to tackle this is to employ a resampling scheme.
-The aim of a successful resample is to take the unevenly weighted ensemble and return a new ensemble of particles with even weights which is highly correlated to the original samples.
+In this subsection we briefly review particle filters, since the development of the resampler that we incorporate into the ETAIS is motivated by this area.
+Particle filters are a class of Monte Carlo algorithm designed to solve the filtering problem.
+That is, to find the best estimate of the true state of a system when given only noisy observations of the system.
+The solution of this problem has been of importance since the middle of the 20th century in fields such as molecular biology, computational physics and signal processing.
+In recent years the data assimilation community has contributed several efficient particle filters, including the ensemble Kalman filter (EnKF)~\cite{evensen1994sequential} and the ensemble transform particle filter (ETPF)~\cite{reich2013nonparametric}.

-The ensemble transform particle filter (ETPF) proposed by Reich \cite{reich2013nonparametric} makes use of optimal transportation as described in \cite{villani2003topics,villani2008optimal}.
-The transform takes a sample of weighted particles $\{y_i\}_{i=1}^M$ from $\mu_Y$ and converts it into a sample of evenly weighted particles $\{x_i\}_{i=1}^M$ from $\mu_X$, by means of defining a coupling $T^*$ between $Y$ and $X$.
-Given that a trivial coupling $T^t$ always exists in the space of transference plans, $\Pi(\mu_{X}, \mu_{Y})$, we can find a coupling $T^*$ which maximises the correlation between $X$ and $Y$ \cite{cotter2012ensemble}.
-This coupling is the solution to a linear programming problem in $M^2$ variables with $2M-1$ constraints.
-Maximising the correlation ensures that the new sample is as much like the original sample as possible with the additional property that the sample is evenly weighted.
+The ETPF defines a coupling $T$ between two random variables $Y$ and $X$, allowing us to use the induced map as a resampler.
+An \emph{optimal coupling} $T^*$ is one which maximises the correlation between $X$ and $Y$ \cite{cotter2012ensemble}.
+This coupling is the solution to a linear programming problem in $M^2$ variables with $2M-1$ constraints, where $M$ is the size of the sample.
+Maximising the correlation preserves the statistics of $X$ in the new sample.

-A Monte Carlo algorithm can be implemented to resample from a weighted ensemble.
-We create a weighted sample, then solve the optimal transport problem which produces the coupling described above, we can draw a new sample from the evenly weighted distribution.
-Reich suggests using the mean of the evenly weighted distribution to produce a consistent estimator.
-Analysis of this method shows that as the ensemble size increases, the statistics of the evenly weighted sample approach those of the posterior distribution.